live-wire/journal/README.md

 > "Youth is wasted on the young.
 Take control!
 NOW!" - George Bernard Shaw

 ---
+`Dec 4, 2018`
+#### The future of AI rendered world
+- Amazing [project](https://news.developer.nvidia.com/nvidia-invents-ai-interactive-graphics/?ncid=so-you-ndrhrhn1-66582) by NVIDIA.
+It renders the world after training on real videos.
+- Want a setup whenever you open python console ?
+	- Set an environment variable `PYTHONSTARTUP` with the path to a python file that imports stuff! :bomb:

+`msc`
+- Generating sine-wavelets is taking some shape.
+The variables when generating a combination of sine-wavelets are:
+	- begin = 0 # Can have values 0 or pi/2 (growing or decreasing function)
+    - wavelength_factor = 0.5 # chop the wave (values between 0 and 1)
+    - stretch_factor = 3 # Stretch the wave to span more/less than 2pi
+    - amplitude_factor = 0.5 # Increase/decrease the height of each curve
+    - ground = 2 # base line for the wave

+---
 `Dec 3, 2018`
 #### Sine-ing up
 `msc`